russellgrapes/telegram-bash-system-monitoring/README.md

 ## Usage

-The script supports the following keys for command-line usage:
+The `system-monitoring.sh` script offers various command-line options for monitoring system resources:

-- `--NAME [ServerName]`: Set server name from witch notifications will be sent.
-Usfull when you have diffrent server.
+- `--NAME [ServerName]`: Assign a custom name to the server to distinguish notifications from different servers.
-- `--CPU [threshold]`: Set a CPU usage threshold in %.
+- `--CPU [threshold]`: Set a CPU usage alert threshold as a percentage (%).
-- `--RAM [threshold]`: Set a RAM usage threshold in %.
+- `--RAM [threshold]`: Set a RAM usage alert threshold as a percentage (%).
-- `--DISK [threshold]`: Set a Disk usage threshold in %.
+- `--DISK [threshold]`: Set a disk usage alert threshold as a percentage (%).
-- `--TEMP [threshold]`: Set a CPU temperature threshold in %.
+- `--TEMP [threshold]`: Set a CPU temperature alert threshold in degrees Celsius (°C).
-- `--LA1 [threshold]`: Set a 1-minute Load Average threshold in LA format.
-If no threshold is provided, an auto-threshold based on the hardware will be used.
+- `--LA1 [threshold]`: Set a threshold for 1-minute Load Average.
+Without a specified threshold, the script uses an auto-threshold based on the hardware.
-- `--LA5 [threshold]`: Set a 5-minute Load Average threshold in LA format.
-If no threshold is provided, 75% of the number of CPU cores is used as an auto-threshold.
+- `--LA5 [threshold]`: Set a threshold for 5-minute Load Average.
+If omitted, the script defaults to an auto-threshold of 75% of the CPU cores.
-- `--LA15 [threshold]`: Set a 15-minute Load Average threshold in LA format.
-If no threshold is provided, 50% of the number of CPU cores is used as an auto-threshold.
+- `--LA15 [threshold]`: Set a threshold for 15-minute Load Average.
+If omitted, the script defaults to an auto-threshold of 50% of the CPU cores.
-- `--SSH-LOGIN`: Monitor SSH logins and alert for new sessions not originating from excluded IPs or IP ranges.
+- `--SSH-LOGIN`: Enable monitoring of SSH login activity, issuing alerts for any new sessions that do not match the specified excluded IPs or IP ranges.

-*When the threshold is exceeded, the script sends a message to Telegram.
+*Alerts are sent to Telegram when thresholds are exceeded.

 ## Configuration